cjacker/opensource-toolchain-avr/README.md

 Try run below command to find help information and determine the command args you should use according to your debugger hardware:

 ```
-avarice --help
+avarice-2.14 --help
 ```

-Using atmega128 as example, after programming with `avrdude`, wire up the debugger and target board correctly (usually, there are two 10pin header in your board, one is ISP and another one is JTAG), and open the terminal to luanch a avarice session,
+Using atmega128 as example, after programming with `avrdude`, wire up the debugger and target board correctly (usually, there are two 10pin headers in your board, one for ISP and another one is JTAG), and open the terminal to luanch a avarice session,

-For JTAG ICE, you may need to specify the port, here is /dev/ttyUSB0:
+For JTAG ICE, you may need to specify the port, here is '/dev/ttyUSB0':

 ```
 avarice-2.14 -j /dev/ttyUSB0 :3333
 ```

 And the output looks like

 ```
-AVaRICE version 2.13, May 24 2022 00:00:00
+AVaRICE version 2.14dev

 Defaulting JTAG bitrate to 250 kHz.